 What other environmental problems are linked to dry wells?

 A dry well that is not functioning properly can lead to improper drainage and the flooding of the area surrounding the dry well.

 The resulting standing water can become a perfect breeding ground for mosquitoes.
 Mosquitoes can have a serious impact on the health, comfort, and economic welfare of people.
 Generally, a body of water that stands for more than three days will produce mosquitoes.
-In addition to inoperable dry wells, mosquito breeding sites can be caused by irrigated or poorly leveled yards and retention basins, bird baths, decorative ponds, improperly maintained swimming pools, and flood control drainage areas.
 More information on mosquitoes is available by visiting the Public Works Mosquito Control webpage.

 What do I need to do to ensure proper dry well operation?